 FAQ: “My child has a school account.
 Can I use that to set up their Family Link account?”

 Answer: No. Not currently.
 You must create a new account for your child.
-But, your child can still log into Google with their school account to access their school files, after using the new account for simply logging into the device.
 This ends up being a HUGE deterrent for parents and we hope Google removes this barrier, soon.

 3. Pay for your Family Link account.
 This happens during step 2.
 Don’t worry – it only costs $0.01.
 Google does this to ensure you’re an adult that has a credit card to pay for the account.

 4. Note – as you go through the Family Link set-up will also receive a series of emails for (1) Creating a Family, (2) Informing you about Family Link features, and (3) confirming your $0.01 payment.
 You can add more family members later, too, from the Family Link app.

 5. Click the 3 horizontal lines in the upper left of the Family Link app.
 From there, click “Family Group” and then “Supervise family member” as shown in images (1) and (2) below.
 Google will ask you whether or not he/she has an existing Gmail account.
 If not, they’ll walk you through establishing one.
 If the child already has a Gmail account, you’ll type it in and be walked through a series of set-up steps.
 These set-up steps will look slightly different depending on whether or not the child is age <13 or 13-18.